erickok/transdroid-search/README.md

 Uri uri = Uri.parse("content://org.transdroid.search.torrentsearchprovider/search/" + query);
 Cursor results = managedQuery(uri, null, "SITE = ?", new String[] { siteCode }, sortOrder)
 ```
-Here, siteCode is the code of one of the supported torrent sites.
-The default is Mininova.
-The orderCode is either !BySeeders (default) or Combined.
-Note that no errors are returned when a site or sort order doesn't exist; an null Cursor is returned instead.
-(This is a limitation of !ContentResolvers.)
+Here, `siteCode` is the code of one of the supported torrent sites.
+The default is `Mininova`.
+The `orderCode` is either BySeeders (default) or Combined.
+Note that no errors are returned when a site or sort order doesn't exist (although they are written to LogCat); an null `Cursor` is returned instead.
+(This is a limitation of `ContentResolver`s.)

 Supported torrent sites
 -----------------------